-Ricardo Riaza (Madrid, Spain, 1972) received the M.S. degree in mathematics from Universidad Complutense de Madrid in 1996, the M.S. degree in telecommunication engineering from Universidad Politécnica de Madrid (UPM) in 1997, and the Ph.D. degree in mathematics from UPM in 2000.
+Ricardo Riaza received the M.S. degree in mathematics from Universidad Complutense de Madrid (Madrid, Spain) in 1996, the M.S. degree in telecommunication engineering from Universidad Politécnica de Madrid (UPM) (Madrid, Spain) in 1997, and the Ph.D. degree in mathematics from UPM in 2000.
 He received the Outstanding Ph.D.
 Award from UPM for his doctoral thesis and the Research/Technological Development Award for young professors from UPM in 2005.
-Currently, he serves as an Associate Professor at the Departamento de Matemática Aplicada a las Tecnologías de la Información of the ETSI Telecomunicación (UPM).
+Currently, Riaza serves as an Associate Professor at the Departamento de Matemática Aplicada a las Tecnologías de la Información of the ETSI Telecomunicación (UPM).
 His research interests are primarily focused on differential-algebraic equations (DAEs) and also on analytical aspects of nonlinear electrical and electronic circuits, including circuits with memristors.
-He is the author of the book Differential-Algebraic Systems: Analytical Aspects and Circuit Applications (World Scientific, 2008) and has published nearly forty papers in JCR journals.
+He is the author of the book Differential-Algebraic Systems: Analytical Aspects and Circuit Applications (World Scientific, 2008) and has published more than forty papers in JCR journals.